You are Here: Genealogy & Heraldry

-Nico Felicien Declercq and his descendants have been authorised by the Flemish Heraldry College to cary their coat of arms that shows symbols related to ancestors' coats of arms and descent in an elective modernized composition.
+Nico Felicien Declercq and his descendants carry the coat of arms as depicted here and shows symbols related to his ancestors' coats of arms (Desclergues and de Patin).

 Coat of arms and motto of Declercq are legally protected under heraldic rules and under international copyright:

 Confirmed by the Heraldic College of Flemish Genealogy on april 21, 2017 as number 473;

 Deposited at the Benelux Bureau for Intellectual Property on September 05 2017 as design number 87188-01;

 Registered with United Kingdom Copyright Service (UKCS) Reg.
 Ro.: 284716520 deposited on September 5, 2017;

 Deposited at the United States Copyright Office under case 1-5790198271;